-One vial contains 150 IU (equivalent to 11 micrograms) of follitropin alfa (r-hFSH) and 75 IU (equivalent to 3.0 micrograms) of lutropin alfa (r-hLH).
-The reconstituted solution contains 150 IU r-hFSH and 75 IU r-hLH per milliliter.
-Follitropin alfa and lutropin alfa are produced in genetically engineered Chinese Hamster Ovary (CHO) cells.
+One vial contains 150 IU (equivalent to 11 micrograms) of follitropin alfa* (r-hFSH) and 75 IU (equivalent to 3 micrograms) of lutropin alfa* (r-hLH).

-Pharmacology: Pharmacodynamics: Pergoveris is a preparation of follicle stimulating hormone (follitropin alfa, r-hFSH) and recombinant human luteinising hormone (lutropin alfa, r-hLH) produced in Chinese hamster ovary (CHO) cells by recombinant DNA technology.
+Pharmacology: Pharmacodynamics: Pergoveris is a preparation of recombinant human follicle stimulating hormone (follitropin alfa, r-hFSH) and recombinant human luteinising hormone (lutropin alfa, r-hLH) produced in Chinese hamster ovary (CHO) cells by recombinant DNA technology.

 In the stimulation of follicular development in anovulatory women deficient in LH and FSH, the primary effect resulting from administration of lutropin alfa is an increase in oestradiol secretion by the follicles, the growth of which is stimulated by FSH.

 Pharmacodynamic effects: In clinical trials, patients with severe FSH and LH deficiency were defined by an endogenous serum LH level < 1.2 IU/L as measured in a central laboratory.
 However, it should be taken into account that there are variations between LH measurements performed in different laboratories.
 In these trials the ovulation rate per cycle was 70-75%.